ramonaspence/chefs-notebook/README.md

 * Python==3.9

-## Dependencies used for this application
+## Packages used for this application
 # Django
 * gunicorn
 * whitenoise